pingcap/docs-cn/follower-read.md

 ## Overview

 The Follower Read feature refers to using any follower replica of a Region to serve a read request under the premise of strongly consistent reads.
 This feature improves the throughput of the TiDB cluster and reduces the load of the leader.
 It contains a series of load balancing mechanisms that offload TiKV read loads from the leader replica to the follower replica in a Region.
-TiKV's Follower Read implementation guarantees the consistency of data reading; combined with Snapshot Isolation in TiDB, this implementation provides users with strongly consistent reads.
+TiKV's Follower Read implementation provides users with strongly consistent reads.

 > **Note:**
 >